A hypergraph analog of Dirac's Theorem for long cycles in 2-connected graphs: Introduction and Results

 \subsection{Terminology and known results for graphs}

 A hypergraph $H$ is a family of subsets of a ground set.
 We refer to these subsets as the {\em edges} of $H$ and the elements of the ground set as the {\em vertices} of $H$.
 We use $E(H)$ and $V(H)$ to denote the set of edges and the set of vertices of $H$ respectively.
 We say $H$ is {\em $r$-uniform} ($r$-graph, for short) if every edge of $H$ contains exactly $r$ vertices.
 A {\em graph} is a 2-graph.
+For a hypergraph $H$ and $A\subseteq V(H)$, by $H[A]$ we denote the subhypergraph of $H$ induced by $A$.

 The {\em degree} $d_H(v)$ of a vertex $v$ in a hypergraph $H$ is the number of edges containing $v$.
 When there is no ambiguity, we may drop the subscript $H$ and simply use $d(v)$.
 The {\em minimum degree}, $\delta(H)$, is the minimum over degrees of all vertices of $H$.